8go/matrix-commander-rs/README.md

 - Emoji verification
 - Sending a text message
 - Sending a file
+- Listening for new and incoming messages
+- Getting and printing old messages
 - Listing devices
 - Logout and removal of device
 - Things like argument parsing, logging, etc.